Time-dependent flux backgrounds in type IIB supergravity: Introduction and summary

 In this article, we aim to construct 10D type IIB supergravity backgrounds with a time-dependent 4D component, while keeping all fluxes nontrivial.
 In doing so, we rely on a metric and flux ansatz which also allows us to explore subcases where some fluxes are turned off.
 Based on this specific ansatz, we complete the tabulation of solvable subcases with time-dependent 4D components.
 Subsequently, we revisit the analysis of the Maldacena--Nu\~nez (MN) no-go theorem \cite{Maldacena:2000mw}, incorporating the elements required for our constructions.
-Below, we summarize the key points of our methodology and results: \begin{itemize} \item In our analysis we keep a time-dependent scale factor multiplying the 6D internal space ($\t g_{mn}$), and field strengths with components only partially covering the 4D noncompact spacetime ($\h g_{\mu\nu}$).
-We identify the 4D Einstein frame through a Weyl rescaling of the 4D metric, which involves the aforementioned time-dependent scale factor.
+Below, we summarize the key points of our methodology and results: \begin{itemize} \item In our analysis we keep a time-dependent scale factor multiplying the 6D internal space ($\t g_{mn}$), and field strengths with components only partially covering the 4D noncompact spacetime ($\h g_{\mu\nu}$) -- such fluxes are referred to as non-MN type.\footnote{The fluxes used are time-dependent and not purely internal, and thus standard flux quantization conditions do not apply.} We identify the 4D Einstein frame through a Weyl rescaling of the 4D metric, which involves the aforementioned time-dependent scale factor.
 Notably, we do not consider any local sources in constructing backgrounds.

 \item We construct backgrounds by directly solving the type IIB supergravity equations.
 First, we satisfy the equations of motion and Bianchi identities for the form fields consistently by maintaining the internal components (if any) of the fluxes on any 6D Ricci-flat compact K\"ahler manifold.\footnote{Confining our analysis to a Ricci-flat compact K\"ahler internal manifold is motivated by the fact that the constraints on the internal components of the fluxes, arising from the supergravity equations, can be satisfied by known forms on such manifolds.
 For our purposes, we only employ the harmonic K\"ahler form $J_2$ and its Hodge dual.
 Extending the discussion to more general internal manifolds is left for future work.} No further restrictions are imposed on the 6D internal manifold, nor is any specific choice required for it.
 Second, we tackle the Einstein field equations, allowing only time-dependence in the independent components of the metric $\hat{g}_{\mu\nu}(t)$ and in various noncompact components of the fluxes.
 This reduces to solving a system of nonlinear coupled ODEs w.r.t. $t$.